holidayextras/culture/accessibility-best-practices.md

 <a name="hidden"></a>
-## Hiding content in an accessible way
+## Providing hidden content for assistive technology
 The `display: none` and `visibility: hidden` properties in CSS both hide content in a way that makes it inaccessible to screen readers and other assistive technology.
 They should therefore generally only be used if the intention is to hide the content from *all* users.

 The most reliable way to hide content visually while keeping it accessible to assistive technology behind the scenes is to position it off the viewport.